pzivich/Delicatessen/docs/Built-in Equations.rst

 :math:`A=1` for everyone, :math:`\theta_3` is the mean under the plan where :math:`A=0` for everyone, and :math:`\alpha` is the parameters for the logistic model used to estimate the propensity scores.

-To load the estimating equations,
+To load the pre-built IPW estimating equations,

 .. code::